JLChnToZ/uniterm/README.md

 You may also want to launch a shell in administrator mode.
 Even in Windows platform, you may use `sudo` prefix to do so (like `uniterm [options] [--] sudo [shell] [args..]`).

+Since version 0.18, you can right-click on the `+` button to customize newly opened tab such as changing environment variable, working directory before launch anything new.

 ## Modding

 It is quite tricky but not very hard to try it yourself.
 The mod files themselves